Java Cheatsheet

 Connect

-You connect to Materialize the same way you connect to PostgreSQL with the JDBC driver.
+To connect to Materialize using the PostgreSQL JDBC Driver:

 import java.sql.Connection;